 It's called “Carneros Sonoma,” and it’s one of the more secret wine regions of Sonoma Valley.
-One of the best-known destinations in the area is called Cornerstone, a center that spans an eclectic, nine-acre mix of lavish gardens, Sunset's Gardens + Outdoor Test Kitchen, sculptures, landscape architect installations, art and home design shops, Park 121 restaurant, periodic live music performances, and very often, assorted dogs taking their owners for walks.
-The Cornerstone arts, culinary and market center can be found just off of Arnold Drive-Highway 121 near the Hwy.
-116-121 curve.
+One of the best-known destinations in the area is Cornerstone Sonoma, a center that spans an eclectic, nine-acre mix of lavish gardens, Sunset's Gardens + Outdoor Test Kitchen, sculptures, landscape architect installations, art and home design shops, Park 121 restaurant, periodic live music performances, and very often, assorted dogs taking their owners for walks.
+The Cornerstone Sonoma arts, culinary, and market center can be found just off of Arnold Drive / Highway 121 near the Highway 116/121 curve.

 The Carneros Sonoma wine region is fed by the cooling breezes and fog of San Pablo Bay, the land nurtures spectacular cool climate grapes such as Pinot Noir, Chardonnay, and sparkling wines, but also an ample array of other grapes like Syrah, Merlot and Cabernet Sauvignon.

 Tricycle Wine Partners owns two vineyards: their heritage Poseidon Vineyard at sea level in Carneros, and Obsidian Ridge at elevation 2,640 feet in the Mayacamas Mountains.
 The practice for their small-lot wines is so detailed that they cooper their own barrels, and host seminars on the artistic, traditional use of Hungarian oak.
 The tasting room is lovely with its rustic wood trim and landscape art, but the best seats are on the patio beneath the shade trees.
 Details: 3568 Arnold Drive, Sonoma